-Professor Anna Katharina Schaffner is a literary critic and a writer.
-She is interested in the medical humanities, cultural history, the histories of sexuality, psychiatry and psychoanalysis, and mind-body theory.
+Anna Katharina Schaffner is Professor of Cultural History, a literary critic, and a writer.
+She is interested in the theory and practice of self-improvement, exhaustion, cultural history, the medical humanities, the histories of sexuality, psychiatry and psychoanalysis, and mind-body theory.

-Her most recent book, Exhaustion: A History (Columbia University Press, 2016), charts the forgotten history of exhaustion from classical antiquity to the present day, examining the role of exhaustion symptoms in syndromes including melancholia, acedia, nervousness, neurasthenia, depression, Chronic Fatigue Syndrome, and burnout.
-Exhaustion: A History has been widely reviewed and discussed in national and international publications including in the Times Literary Supplement, New Republic, National Geographic, New Scientist, Psychology Today, BBC Future, Metro, The Irish Times, The Week, Knack (Belgium), New Zealand Listener, Die Welt am Sonntag (Germany), and Le Matin Dimanche (Switzerland), as well as on BBC Radio 4, CBC (Canada), WBUR (USA), Wisconsin Public Radio (USA), and Newstalk (Ireland).
+Her most recent book, Exhaustion: A History (Columbia University Press, 2016), charts the forgotten history of exhaustion from classical antiquity to the present day, examining the role of exhaustion symptoms in syndromes including melancholia, acedia, nervousness, neurasthenia, depression, and burnout.
+Exhaustion: A History has been widely reviewed and discussed in national and international media.

-Anna Katharina's monograph, Modernism and Perversion: Sexual Deviance in Sexology and Literature, 1850-1930 (Palgrave, 2012), charts the construction of the sexual perversions in nineteenth- and early twentieth-century medical, psychiatric, and psychological discourse, and illuminates the role played by literary texts in the formation of sexological knowledge.
+Anna Katharina's monograph Modernism and Perversion: Sexual Deviance in Sexology and Literature, 1850-1930 (Palgrave, 2012) explores the construction of the sexual perversions in nineteenth- and early twentieth-century medical, psychiatric, and psychological discourse, and illuminates the role played by literary texts in the formation of sexological knowledge.
 She has also published on David Lynch, contemporary German-speaking literature, and on avant-garde poetry.
 Her first novel, The Truth about Julia, was published by Allen & Unwin in March 2016.

 Anna Katharina welcomes applications for doctoral study in her areas of research expertise.